 Advantages – Can present powerpoint slides anywhere; cloud-based; free but paid version is known as Business pro; can be utilized for webinars

-Disadvantages – unable to customize presentations; more of a delivery system (good and bad thing);
+Disadvantages – unable to customize presentations; primarily a delivery system (good and bad thing).

 Summary – The presentation software is a template-based platform that allows for people to create elegant looking presentations.
 The software comes with 35 many templates and over 35 million stock photos that can be used within the slide templates.
 This platform is a step between a company like CustomShow and Powerpoint.

 Advantages – easy to use; fast onboarding process

 Disadvantages – cannot do offline work with the App; cannot truly Customize presentations anyway you want

 Perfect For – students; educators; presenters in general